Drew Hendry: House of Commons

 Hendry chairs Westminster's all-party parliamentary group for the Terminally ill.

 At the 2017 election, Hendry's majority was reduced from 10,809 to 4,924.

 At the 2019 election, his majority increased from 4,924 to 10,440.

 In June 2020, Hendry supported the declaration of additional financial support by the Scottish Government during the summer months for students experiencing financial distress.
 The Scottish Government approved early exposure to £11.4 million in surplus funding to assist graduates in higher education.

 In December 2020, during a debate on the Internal Market Bill, Hendry was named by Deputy Speaker Dame Rosie Winterton after he removed the mace and attempted to leave the chamber with it.
 He was suspended from the House of Commons for the remainder of that day's sitting.

+In September 2023 Hendry was made the SNP's Economy Spokesperson, in preparation for the impending general election, in which the SNP leadership wanted to focus on the cost-of-living crisis, energy and economic growth.

+In the 2024 United Kingdom general election, he lost his seat to Liberal Democrat Angus MacDonald.